Rekiahhinton/technical-writing-portfolio/writing_assessment.md

 #### AI Usage

-I utilized AI to help edit this section.
+I utilized AI to help edit for this exercise.
 Then, I reviewed the final content and checked for accuracy between the output and the spec before submitting.